eHealthAfrica/aether/documentation/try/index.md

 In the next step, we'll see how that data can then be fed through to Elastic Search by using Aether Connect, but first things first...

-Finally, we’ll see how [Gather](https://gather.ehealthafrica.org), our Aether-based ODK data collection tool, can integrate with this set-up to provide real-time analysis of data as it’s submitted from the field.

 We’ve created an `aether-bootstrap` repository to make it easy for you to get up and running with your first Aether-based solution.
 This contains a bunch of `docker-compose` files that will pull Docker images of the latest version of Aether from Docker Hub and start them up.

 ## Prerequisites